 - Heat the oil in a large skillet, and brown the patties, over medium heat, on both sides, about 2 minutes per side.
 Reduce the heat to medium, cover the skillet and cook turning occasionally until they are crisp and cooked through and no longer pink on the inside.
 About 6 minutes.

-Homemade Turkey Breakfast Sausage Recipe …It’s what’s for Breakfast.
+Homemade Turkey Sausage …It’s what’s for Breakfast.